starthacking/starthacking.github.io/index.md

 # About

-StartHacking.org is a resource to help people start hacking.
+StartHacking.org is a resource to help people start [hacking][hacker].

 Right now, the focus is to provide high-quality resources to help hackers quickly set up development environments and related tools on their machines.
 In